Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/chicken-colorout/rules/_index.md

 These new tiles have some new possible slot requirements:

 * **Hand**: Must play the egg type you have the MOST or LEAST.
-* **Skull**: Must play an egg that hasn't been played yet this round---but take no action.
+* **Skull**: Must play an egg that hasn't been played yet this round. <!--- You may **never** take its action, though. --->
 * **Pawn Arrow**: Play any egg here, but only if there's a Pawn on the neighbor to which the arrow points.

 They also display some written text that is used in the _Special Scores_ expansion.
+If you don't use that expansion, just ignore this text.

 {{% /rules-block %}}